Saint Sava Serbian Orthodox Church (Merrillville, Indiana): History

-Early years (1912-1920)
+Early years (1912–1920)

 The Saint Sava Serbian Orthodox Church-School Congregation began with a large population of Serbian people who settled in the Gary area and served an important role in maintaining the Serbian culture while also helping Serbian immigrants adapt to mainstream America.

 In 1912, before any official church congregation was established, a group of Serbians in Gary founded the first Serbian School at 14th and Massachusetts Streets.
 The first teacher of the school was Paul Veljkov, who later became a priest and would be the second priest to serve the St. Sava Church-School Congregation after it officially formed in 1914.

-The Serbian Orthodox Church-School Congregation of St. Sava was established February 15, 1914, in Gary and adopted and ratified the first by-laws of the church on March 22, 1914, at the Main Membership Assembly for efficient and successful realization of its aims and purposes.

-The Serbian Orthodox Church-School Congregation of St. Sava was founded as a community of persons who profess the Orthodox Faith and reside in one or more localities which comprise a geographical or administrative unit.
-For legal purposes, the St. Sava Church-School Congregation was originally incorporated on April 16, 1914.
+The Serbian Orthodox Church-School Congregation of St. Sava was established February 15, 1914, and incorporated on April 16, 1914.

-The first church building was founded and consecrated on June 13, 1915, at 20th and Connecticut streets in Gary.
-Godfather for its dedication was Michael Pupin, who donated $300 and was represented by John Matanovich.
-Through the leadership of Father Peter Stijachich and executive board president John Marich the mortgage was liquidated quickly.
+The first church building was consecrated on June 13, 1915, at 20th and Connecticut streets in Gary.

-Among its parishioners were 450 volunteers who were recruited during World War I to fight with the Allies in Serbia.
-Serbia's highest award for heroism was given to Jovo Sever and Risto Vajagich, with Vajagich leading the nine Vajagich brothers in action.

 1920s

 At the beginning of the 1920s, internal provincial divisiveness within the congregation was so great that it led to a division.
-Even the Circle of Serbian Sisters, an auxiliary organization of the church, split.
 A second parish, known as Holy Resurrection, was founded at 39th and Washington Streets in the Glen Park section of Gary.

-Because living conditions changed, the membership of the St. Sava Church-School congregation amended its by-laws at an annual meeting on March 7, 1927.

-In 1929, Bishop Mardarije Uskokovich from the Saint Sava Monastery in Libertyville, Illinois, blessed the ground where the new St. Sava Church would be built at the corner of 13th and Connecticut Streets in Gary.